 Doctors of obstetrics and gynecology, often abbreviated as OB/GYNs specialize in female health and reproduction, and deal with pregnancies.
 Students interested in pursuing this line of work have to complete a bachelor's degree, all of the pre-med requirements, medical school and a four-year medical residency in this specialty.
 Prospective medical students tend to major in biology, chemistry or biochemistry as undergraduates and complete their pre-med requirements while taking courses for their bachelor’s degree.

 Pre-med requirements are courses that medical schools require students to complete prior to enrolling in medical schools.
-These courses are prerequisites for all medical school courses because they give students a strong foundation in the basics of biological and natural sciences.
+Pre-med courses prepare students to tackle gynecologist course requirements later in their program.
+Prerequisites for medical school courses give students a strong foundation in the basics of biological and natural sciences.
 Requirements vary, but most medical schools require students to take a year of general biology with a laboratory, a year of general and organic chemistry, each with laboratories, and a year of introductory physics with a laboratory.
 Furthermore, many medical schools also require students to take a course in microbiology with a laboratory and one or two semesters of calculus.

 High school students who know that they want to become OB/GYNs in the future should prepare for college pre-med requirements by taking a year of introductory chemistry and advanced placement chemistry while they are in high school.
 Both of these courses have laboratory components that will give students experience in dealing with chemical samples and doing chemistry research.
 Both courses will also introduce students to topics such as elements, molecules, compounds, acids bases and balancing chemical equations.
 Students who take advanced placement chemistry will also have the opportunity to take the advanced placement chemistry exam at the end of the year.
 Those who pass the exam can receive college credit for the first semester of college-level general chemistry.